tylerhimes/tylerhimes.github.io/_posts/2023-04-25-chi-square-test.md

 * p-value: **0.16**
 * Critical Value (for Acceptance Criteria of 0.05): **3.84**

-Based on these statistics, we retain the null hypothesis and conclude that there is no relationship between mailer type and signup rate.
+Based on these statistics, we retain the **Null Hypothesis** and conclude that there is no relationship between mailer type and signup rate.

-In other words - while we saw that the higher cost "Mailer 2" had a higher signup rate (37.8%) than the lower cost "Mailer 1" (32.8%), it appears that this difference is not significant at our *Acceptance Criteria* of 0.05.
+In other words - while we saw that the higher cost "Mailer 2" had a higher signup rate (37.8%) than the lower cost "Mailer 1" (32.8%), it appears that this difference is not significant at our **Acceptance Criteria** of 0.05.

 Without running this **Hypothesis Test**, the client may have concluded they should always look to go with higher cost mailers.
 From what we've seen in this test, that may not be a great decision: it would result in them spending more, but not *necessarily* gaining any extra revenue as a result.